lenarddome/ply222-non-causal-ibre/experiment/CODEBOOK.md

 | "ppt"              | unique participant ID from SONA                                                   | string                |
 | "session"          | date and hour                                                                     | numeric               |
 | "abresp"           | the abstract response converted from key_press (common, rare, none)               | string                |

-## NOTES

-1. This only affects the uploaded csv file.
-The unfiltered JSON file is also submitted to the JATOS server.